-Regexen are a bit like hammers, they're as easy to use as they are blunt instruments, & having gained some familiarity with them, suddenly one is surrounded by things that beg to be whacked; before you know it, you'll be surrounded by bent nails.
+Regexen are a bit like hammers, they're as easy to use as they are blunt instruments, & having gained some familiarity with them, suddenly you'll be surrounded by things that beg to be whacked; before you know it, you'll have created many bent nails & a throbbing thumb.

 They were lean & mean when I first encountered them in ed, acquired some fat around the gut with the inclusion of capture-groups, back-references, & POSIX character-classes, & now look like Mr Creosote after being fed on a feature-rich diet in Perl-5, which included look-around assertions, shortcuts & ironically, non-greedy quantification.

 They've outgrown their origins to such an extent, that they can no longer justify their original name "regular expression" (given its anachronistic association with the subject of "regular algebra", from which they emerged), but are now collectively known as "regexen".

 I want to whack different types of thing with the hammer, rather than just character-strings; I want a "Swiss Army hammer".
 Specifically, I wanted a regex-engine that could match bidding-sequences in the card-game "Contract Bridge", but whilst I have to admit to the lack of another good example, I didn't even know of one good example until I stumbled across this one, so I'm rather hoping that this is a solution awaiting a problem.